-Welcome to the Division of International Emergency Medicine at Brown University!
+Welcome to the Division of Global Emergency Medicine at Brown University!
 We are proud to offer an outstanding Global Emergency Medicine Fellowship based in Providence, Rhode Island.
-Sponsored by the University Emergency Medicine Foundation (UEMF) and affiliated with the Brown University Alpert Medical School and its Program in Public Health, this two-year academic fellowship boasts a wealth of research mentoring opportunities, robust interdepartmental collaboration, and a rich clinical and teaching experience, both domestically and abroad.
+Sponsored by the University Emergency Medicine Foundation (UEMF) and affiliated with the Brown University Alpert Medical School and School of Public Health, this two-year academic fellowship boasts a wealth of research mentoring opportunities, robust interdepartmental collaboration, and a rich clinical and teaching experience, both domestically and abroad.

 Training and Mentorship Experience:

-- Our Division of International Emergency Medicine includes four core faculty, in addition to four associate faculty, who are actively engaged in international emergency medicine development, training, research and humanitarian relief.
+- Our Division of Global Emergency Medicine includes 10 faculty and fellows actively engaged in international emergency medicine development, training, research and humanitarian relief.

 - As part of our Global Emergency Medicine fellowship, fellows can choose to earn either a Masters of Public Health (MPH) or Masters of Science in Clinical and Translational Research (MSc) from Brown University or a Diploma in Tropical Medicine and Hygiene at an outside institution, depending on their long-term interests in the field.